 - Block Island Organics Natural Face Moisturizer, SPF 30

-- Goddess Garden Organics Face the Day Sunscreen & Firming Primer, SPF 30
+- Goddess Garden Face the Day Daily Moisturizer, SPF 30

 - Juice Beauty Oil-Free Moisturizer, SPF 30

-- SanRe Organic Skinfood Shaded Rose-Solar Healing Facial Cream, SPF 30
+- Sanre Shaded Rose Solar Calming Facial Cream, SPF 30

-- Suntegrity Skincare 5 in 1 Natural Moisturizing Face Sunscreen, SPF 30 (5)
+- Suntegrity Skincare Natural Moisturizing Face Sunscreen & Primer, SPF 30

 - All Good Kid’s Sunscreen, SPF 30

-- Aveeno Baby Continuous Protection Sensitive Skin Lotion Sunscreen, SPF 50
+- Aveeno Baby Continuous Protection Sensitive Skin Zinc Oxide Sunscreen Lotion, SPF 50

 - Blue Lizard Australian Sunscreen, Baby, SPF 30+

-- Caribbean Sol Sol Kid Kare, SPF 30
+- Hawaiian Sol Sol Kid Kare, SPF 50

 - Neutrogena Pure & Free Baby Sunscreen, SPF 50

-- Tom’s of Maine Baby Sunscreen Lotion, SPF 30
+- Tom’s of Maine Baby Sunscreen Lotion, Fragrance Free, SPF 30

 Most Toxic Sunscreens to Avoid

-EWG focused even more closely on children’s sunscreens this year, in part because children are more susceptible to certain toxic chemicals during development and because blistering sunburns early in life can lead to an increased risk of skin cancer down the line.
-While other brands received low scores, EWG specifically called out the following brands because they earned the worst scores.
-(7)
+Children are more susceptible to certain toxic chemicals during development and because blistering sunburns early in life can lead to an increased risk of skin cancer down the line.
+That’s why it’s even more vital for children and babies to avoid the most toxics sunscreens.
+While other brands received low scores, too, here are some of the children and baby sunscreen products with the worst ratings.